timlau/keypresses/README.md

 https://elusien.co.uk/shotcut/resources/index.html#section_18

-This repo is just to change some changes i have made to it
+This repo is just to track the changes, I have made to it